-Disadvantages: Small snacks can make a mess, or worse yet fall out of my hands on the ground more easily.
-Because they must be eaten, they can pose a choking risk, or to lesser extent make it hard to breathe when I try to eat them while running.
-De-packaging them can be more of a pain than the quicker consumption afforded by drinks and gels.
+Disadvantages: Small snacks can make a mess, or worse yet fall out of your hands onto the ground more easily.
+Because they must be eaten, they can pose a choking risk, or to lesser extent make it hard to breathe when you try to eat them while running.
+Getting them out of the package can be more of a pain than the quicker consumption afforded by drinks and gels.

 I have experimented with different kinds of syrups, such as honey and raw agave, mostly going with raw agave due to its viscosity making it easier to pour from a gel flask.
 I would consume these intermittently throughout the run.

-Verdict: I did raw agave for a while, but I’m probably done with using it as a long run fuel source.
-Thankfully I’ve built up the endurance to finish 15-20 milers without fuel, so it’s no longer necessary like before.
+Verdict: I used raw agave on long runs for a while, but I’m probably done with using it as a long run fuel source.
+Thankfully I’ve built up the endurance to finish 15-20 milers without fuel, so carrying fuel for these runs is no longer necessary like before.

 The most commonly used form of fuel in long distance races.
 These are typically sold in single use disposable 100 calorie packs.

 Advantages: Unlike syrups and other sugars, gels are specifically engineered to quickly provide glycogen for your muscles rather than just general function.
 Gels typically come in single use packets and are more easily portable.